-The Long Deep Breath is one of the most ancient, basic and most powerful practices I know.
+The Long Deep Breath is one of the most ancient, basic, and most powerful practices I know.
 My whole perspective changed the day I joined a yoga class and learned that there were healthy and unhealthy ways to breathe.
 Who knew you could breathe incorrectly?
-The mastery of this breath became a lifeline for me in all kinds of situations.
-This breath floods the body with fresh oxygen and stimulates a calming response.
-The benefits are numerous, including stimulating brain activity, neutralizing the fear response, rejuvenating the circulatory system and slowing the pulse.
+The mastery of this breath is a lifeline for me.
+The long deep breath will flush the body with fresh oxygen and stimulate a restorative calming response.
+The benefits are numerous, including stimulating brain activity, neutralizing the fear response, rejuvenating the circulatory system, and regulating the pulse.

-In this simple practice, you will understand the nuances of the breath and gain knowledge of how you are breathing.
-This will give you a baseline to start from.
-When you are familiar with this breath, you can call on it in any situation or circumstance of daily life.
-If thoughts of judgment pop into your mind, notice their arrival and do your best to release them by bringing your focus back to the breath again.
+Through this simple practice, you will understand the nuances of the breath and gain knowledge of how you are breathing.
+This will give you a clear baseline.
+When you are familiar with the flow of your breath and its effect on your life overall, you will go to it in challenging times.

 - Sit in a chair or on the ground in a position that allows your spine the ability to lengthen.
 Use whatever pillows or props you need to make this position as comfortable as possible.